danroc/wol-relay/README.md

 - Go 1.24+ (for building from source)
 - Sufficient privileges to access network interfaces and send broadcast packets

-## Example

-To wake a device on another subnet, send a WOL packet to the relay's IP on port `9`.
-The relay will forward the packet to all other configured networks.

 ## Development

 - Run tests: